Persecution of Ahmadis: 2011

 On 7 September 2011, the mainstream Urdu newspaper Daily Jang published a special edition against Ahmadis.

 Throughout the year, Ahmadi students and teachers in the Pakistan's Punjab province have been systematically persecuted by schools and universities.
 The harassment has included social boycott, expulsions, threats and violence by students, teachers and principals of the Muslim majority sect.

 In education

 Ahmadi students faced discrimination in Pakistan in 2011 because of their faith.

 2012

 In Faisalabad, Quranic verses were removed from Ahmadi graves by the police.

-On 3 December 2012, In Lahore over 100 tombstones at an Ahmadiyya graveyard in Lahore were desecrated in the wee hours of Monday by masked gunmen, who specifically targeted graves with Islamic inscriptions.
+On 3 December 2012, In Lahore over 100 tombstones at an Ahmadiyya graveyard in Lahore were desecrated in the early hours of Monday by masked gunmen, who specifically targeted graves with Islamic inscriptions.
 They proclaimed themselves members of a banned organisation, and said the Ahmadiyyas had no right to use Quranic verses on their gravestones, as they "are not Muslims".

 The Human Rights Commission of Pakistan (HRCP) condemned the destruction of over 100 tombstones at an Ahmadi graveyard on Monday and demanded the arrests of those responsible.